 There are different kinds of doubters.
 Some use their doubts as a cover so they can go on sinning.
-They smugly say that they're being "intellectually honest" or they "can't put their brains on the shelf."
-But they aren't interested in getting those doubts cleared up, because they don't want to submit to Jesus as Lord.
-Doubting gives them an aura of intellectual honesty, but when you peel away the veneer, their doubts really serve only as a cover-up for their sins.2

-8. Before Thomas interacted with the risen Savior, how did the other disciples bear witness to Christ's resurrection?
-A s one of the first exa mples o of evang gelism , how w as the good new s rec eived?
+They smugly say ge at they're being "intellectually honest" or they "can't put their brains on the shelf."
+But they aren't interested in tting those doubts cleared up, because they don't want to submit to Jesus as Lord.
+Doubting gives them an aura of ellectual honesty, but when you peel away the veneer, their doubts really serve only as a cover-up for their sins.2 8.
+Before Thomas interacted with the risen Savior, how did the other disciples bear witness to Christ's resurrection?
+As one of the first examples of evangelism, how was the good news received?
+9. Doubts are nothing new to followers of Jesus growing in their walk with Him.
+What are some doubts about Jesus you have had over the years?
+How have you sought the truth in those areas? , 10 .
+Thomas refused to believe Jesus' resurrection unless he could see and touch the physical evidence.
+How is physical evidence helpful to our faith?
+How is it possible for us to have genuine faith without the physical presence of Jesus?

-2 Ibid.
+2 lbid.